Frozen by Bryony Lavery

 Lucy Skilbeck is Director of Actor Training at RADA.
 She has directed in the West End, National Theatre and Broadway, and previous directing credits at RADA include Chicken Shop, Mrs Klein, Girls and Dolls, Speaking in Tongues and Unprotected.

-Please note this production contains smoking and themes of paedophilia, kidnapping, sexualt assault and suicide.
+Please note this production contains smoking and scenes of a disturbing nature including reference to child abuse, reference to indecent images of children, themes of kidnapping, sexual assault and suicide.

 Cast and creatives